 For example, one of the biggest misconceptions about incremental results in marketing is that only new customer sales qualify as incremental ones.
 But such a metric really depends on a company’s size and brand awareness.

 For a small company, a reasonable affiliate program goal would be to have most affiliate-driven customers be new to the brand.

 On the other hand, for an established brand like Amazon, affiliates are simply not as likely to drive a large number of new customers.
 Instead, established companies should look for affiliates that can drive a sale that would not have happened otherwise.

 Brands that need to liquidate merchandise are another example.
 An affiliate program can help them trade margin for new-to-file customers and drive demand on their site.

 Reebok used their affiliate program to do just that.
 They created a temporary outlet store, marked their retail stock down 50 percent and gave their affiliates an additional exclusive discount.
 The outcome was:

 - Healthy earnings for affiliates

 - Inventory clearance and a large number of new-to-file customers for Reebok.

-The primary reason most advertisers cannot measure incrementality is because they are only getting affiliate-centric data from their affiliate management provider.
-In order to determine actual incrementality, marketers need to see data from all marketing channels as well as all affiliate partners.
+The primary reason most brands struggle to measure incrementality is because they are only getting affiliate-centric data from their affiliate management team.
+In order to determine actual incrementality, marketers ideally need to see data across all marketing channels, affiliate included.

 While data from an affiliate network can indicate what happens across that channel, it is only when you incorporate additional channels will you understand the true picture.